What's in YOUR wallet?: Markov chains

-The long-term behavior of your friend's wallet is therefore given by $v M^n$ for large $n$.
-If the limit $p = \lim_{n \to \infty} v M^n$ exists, then there is a clean answer to a question such as `What is the expected number of coins in your friend's wallet?', since the $i$th entry $p_i$ of $p$ is the long-term probability that the wallet is in state $s_i$.
-Moreover, if the limit is actually independent of the initial distribution $v$, then $p$ is not just the long-term distribution for your friend's wallet; it's the long-term distribution for anyone's wallet.
+The long-term behavior of your wallet is therefore given by $v M^n$ for large $n$.
+If the limit $p = \lim_{n \to \infty} v M^n$ exists, then there is a clean answer to a question such as `What is the expected number of coins in your wallet?', since the $i$th entry $p_i$ of $p$ is the long-term probability that your wallet is in state $s_i$.
+Moreover, if the limit is independent of the initial distribution $v$, then $p$ is not just the long-term distribution for your wallet; it's the long-term distribution for any wallet using the same spending strategy.

 Supposing for the moment that $p$ exists, how can we compute it?
 The limiting probability distribution does not change under multiplication by $M$ (because otherwise it's not the limiting probability distribution), so $p M = p$.
 In other words, $p$ is a left eigenvector of $M$ with eigenvalue $1$.
 There may be many such eigenvectors, but we know additionally that $p_1 + p_2 + \cdots + p_{|S|} = 1$, which may be enough information to uniquely determine the entries of $p$.